drbhushan/Natural-Language-Processing-NLP/README.md

 # Natural-Language-Processing-NLP
-All the NLP related programs can be found here.
+All the NLP related programs can be found here.\
-This include NLP operations like Text Classification.
+This include major NLP applications.